Mike Score

-Early life
+Life and career

-Score was born in Beverley, East Riding of Yorkshire, England on 5 November 1957.
+Score was born in Beverley, East Riding of Yorkshire, on 5 November 1957.
 Score was a hairdresser in Liverpool until 1978 when he formed the post-punk band Tontrix, in which he played bass, along with Hambi Haralambous (vocals), Steve Lovell (guitar), Bobby Carr (keyboards) and Chris Hughes (drums).

 The band released just one 7-inch 45 with two songs, "Shell Shocked" and "Slipping into Life".
 The band played many shows in the North West of England but, in late 1979, the group was disbanded, with the members following different paths.

 A few months later, in the same year, he founded the new wave band A Flock of Seagulls with his brother Ali Score (drums), his friend Frank Maudsley (bass), and Paul Reynolds (guitar).
 Mike played keyboard and guitar, and was a vocalist.
-A Flock of Seagulls started playing in bars and practised on top of the hall where Mike worked, until they got a contract with a record label.
+A Flock of Seagulls started playing in pubs and practised on top of the hall where Mike worked, until they got a contract with a record label.
 Soon after that, their debut self-titled album, A Flock of Seagulls, was released in 1982, and achieved international success.
 In 1983, they released the album Listen, which was quite successful.
 In the same year, the band started doing shows together with the Police and the Fixx.
 In 1984, they released The Story of a Young Heart, which was moderately successful.
 In 1986, the album Dream Come True was met with mixed reviews, and which the band broke up.

 When Score decided to reform the band again in 1988, the other members refused to join him.
 He performed and toured A Flock of Seagulls with different members.
 In 1995, he released the album The Light at the End of the World, which did not perform very well commercially.

 In 1999, Score recorded a song for the compilation album Trackspotting V, titled "All I Wanna Do".
 It is the eighth track (out of 18) on the album, and he is credited as "Scorey".